Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy

-This paper studies the scalable neural graph modeling (ScNeuGM) approach to assign RTWT slots in Wi-Fi 7 networks, e.g., serving periodic IIoT status updates.
+This paper studies the scalable IGL approach to assign RTWT slots in Wi-Fi 7 networks, e.g., serving periodic IIoT status updates.
 Our objective is to determine the optimal slot assignments that separate highly contending and interfering STAs, minimizing the number of slots required in each period while ensuring transmission reliability.
 The network state information used for slot assignments includes path losses from STAs to their nearby APs and the locations of the APs, requiring no additional measurement overheads between STAs.
 We model the Wi-Fi network as a binary-directed graph, where STAs are represented as vertices and the contention and interference impacts between STAs are represented as binary edges.
 The coloring scheme of this graph is mapped to the RTWT slot assignment, i.e., STAs are assigned to the same slot if they share the same color, and the chromatic number of the graph is the total number of slots (colors).
-We formulate the NGM task as training an NGM NN to generate the optimal graph model, i.e., defining the edges connecting STAs, whose coloring scheme minimizes the number of slots while ensuring STAs' transmission reliability.
-Two fundamental challenges in the NGM are addressed in our ScNeuGM scheme for large Wi-Fi networks: 1) The absence of explicit STA-pairwise feedback on each generated edge, since the graph's performance is measured STA-wise (STAs' reliability) or network-wise (the number of slots); 2) The high computational complexity in the NGM when all STA pairs are processed in training and inference.
-To avoid acquiring STA-pairwise feedback, an evolution strategy (ES) \cite{wierstra2014natural,salimans2017evolution} algorithm is applied to directly adjust the NN parameters without evaluating individual edges.
-To reduce the complexity, a deep hashing function (DHF) \cite{luo2023survey} groups likely contending and hidden STA pairs, reducing the processed pairs.
+We formulate the IGL task as training an IGL NN to generate the optimal interference graph, i.e., defining the edges connecting STAs, whose coloring scheme minimizes the number of slots while ensuring STAs' transmission reliability.
+Two fundamental challenges in the IGL are addressed in our IGL scheme for large Wi-Fi networks: 1) The credit assignment problem \cite{majid2024deep} on estimating explicit STA-pairwise feedback on a large number of edges, since the graph's performance is measured STA-wise (STAs' reliability) or network-wise (the number of slots); 2) The high computational complexity in the IGL when all STA pairs are processed in training and inference.
+To avoid acquiring STA-pairwise feedback, an ES algorithm \cite{wierstra2014natural,salimans2017evolution} is applied to directly adjust the NN parameters without evaluating individual edges.
+To reduce the complexity, a deep hashing function (DHF) \cite{luo2023survey} groups likely contending and hidden STA pairs, reducing the processed pairs in the IGL.

 This paper’s contributions are listed as follows.